 The focus of these pages is on the “major” artists who helped to document American History.
 After the Declaration of Independence in 1776, which marked the official beginning of the American national identity, the new nation began to express its history in paintings, portraits, and other forms.
-Painters such as Gilbert Stuart made portraits of the newly elected government officials, while men such as John Trumbull depicted the American Revolution in a number of works.
+Painters such as Gilbert Stuart made portraits of newly elected government officials, while men such as John Trumbull depicted the American Revolution in several works.

 In the late 18th and 19th centuries, artists primarily painted landscapes and portraits in a realistic style.
 The American Academy of the Fine Arts in New York was the first major American art academy, established in 1802.
-When the United States began to expand in earnest during the 19th century, numerous artists made names for themselves conveying the sheer size of the land and the cultures of the native people living on it.
-Some of these included Charles Marion Russell and Frederic Remington, while some artists, such as George Catlin broke from traditional styles of depicting landscapes, focused on the Native Americans of the west.
+When the United States began to expand in earnest during the 19th century, numerous artists made names for themselves, conveying the sheer size of the land and the cultures of the native people living on it.
+Some of these included Charles Marion Russell and Frederic Remington.
+At the same time, some artists, such as George Catlin, broke from traditional styles of depicting landscapes and focused on the Native Americans of the west.

-The early 20th century marked an era of beginnings and endings in America, as many artists went to Europe to study and paint, bringing back a number of various styles and formats.
+The early 20th century marked an era of beginnings and endings in America, as many artists went to Europe to study and paint, bringing back several various styles and formats.

-Thomas Hart Benton (1889-1975) – An American painter and muralist, his fluid, almost sculpted paintings showed everyday scenes of life in the United States.
+Thomas Hart Benton (1889-1975) – An American painter and muralist, his fluid, almost sculpted paintings showed everyday life scenes in the United States.